abodesy14/restore/README.md

 <strong>General ELT Pipeline:</strong><br>
 - Create AWS bucket
-- Python script to hit random people api
+- Python script to hit Random People API
 - Write results to S3
-- Load from S3 to duckdb
+- Load from S3 to DuckDB
 - Run `agify.py` for data enrichment
+- Run dbt models to transform and clean data

-To fully automate this, I would have created a step function to run the `get_people.py` script, followed by the `agify.py` script.
-That was a bit of a manual process when building this out.
-It was easy for my age prediction table to fall behind since I could only pass in 100 names per day, while that wasn't a limitation with the random people api.
+To fully automate this, I would have created a step function to run the `get_people.py` script, then the `agify.py` script, followed by any dbt models to transform the newly ingested data.
+This sequence of steps was manually done when creating the project.
+It was easy for my age prediction table to fall behind since I could only pass in 100 names per day, however that wasn't a limitation with the Random People API.

-<strong>Viewing Analysis Section:</strong><br>
+<strong>Viewing my Analysis:</strong><br>
 To view the Analysis section of my project, go to restore -> analysis -> people_analysis.ipynb

 The notebook should be pre-loaded on open.
 If not, click `Run All` at the top to run the entire notebook, or `ctrl+Enter` in an individual cell to run just one query.
-If it asks for kernel, say virtual environment (if you set one up).
+If it asks for kernel, select virtual environment (if you have one set up).